devbymo/devbymo/README.md

 -->
-- 🔭 I’m currently working on MindPal
+- 🔭 I’m currently working at MindPal
 - 🎯 I'm interested in Backend, DevOps, Machine Learning, and AI
 - 👀 I’m looking to collaborate on new, challenging, and real-world applications
 - 📫 How to reach me: